DozNaka/android_device_samsung_a21s/README.md

 **If you do not do this then you will get KG STATE blocked and you will have to flash stock firmware anyway to fix it.
 So sorry linux users but you will need to use Odin (Not JOdin or heimdall) to reflash stock rom**

-### Requirements: Rooted by flashing AP file via Odin that was patched using Magisk App
+### Requirements: Rooted by flashing AP file via Odin that was patched using Magisk App OR patched vbmeta

 **To root your device with the patch AP method you do the following:**
 - Install [Bifrost](https://github.com/zacharee/SamloaderKotlin/releases/latest) apk